Kevin Gorman: Pine-Richland’s Kevin Rader again facing long odds with Steelers

 “He had a very specific role,” said Pine-Richland coach Eric Kasperowicz, who was the Rams offensive coordinator when Rader played there.
 “He had the height, the long arms, big frame.
 You knew if he developed physically, he’d have a shot.”

 Rader is embracing his long-shot status.
 He isn’t just trying to make the Steelers.
-He’s trying to become the first Pine-Richland alum to play in the NFL.
-The school has produced pro athletes in Neil Walker (MLB), Brandon Saad (NHL) and Meghan Klingenberg (NWSL and U.S. women’s soccer national team) but the closest to come to playing pro football was former Virginia and IUP quarterback Kevin McCabe, who signed with the Steelers in April 2009 but was released before training camp and eventually played for the Pittsburgh Power of the Arena Football League.
+He’s trying to become the first Pine-Richland alum to play in the NFL since Jason Capizzi played for the Steelers in 2007-08, where he won a Super Bowl ring.
+The school has produced pro athletes in Neil Walker (MLB), Brandon Saad (NHL) and Meghan Klingenberg (NWSL and U.S. women’s soccer national team) but the closest since Capizzi to playing pro football was former Virginia and IUP quarterback Kevin McCabe, who signed with the Steelers in April 2009 but was released before training camp and eventually played for the Pittsburgh Power of the Arena Football League.

 “It’s cool for the program,” said Kasperowicz, who has asked Rader to speak with his team.
 “There’s one position in the NFL that’s paramount, and that’s the hybrid tight end.
 That’s a hot thing right now, so he’s in a really good situation.”